Liberals Silence Opposition By Fulfilling Their Defence-Spending Promises

 "The government accounted for this in the fiscal framework released in the budget this year," Trudeau's spokeswoman Kate Purchase told HuffPost.
 "Overall, the spend is spread out over the framework over the course of several years.
 We planned for it."

-Defence Minister Harjit Sajjan greets Canadian Forces Corporal Kevin Huard after announcing Canada's new defence policy in Ottawa on Wednesday.
+Defence Minister Harjit Sajjan greets Canadian Forces Cpl.
+Kevin Huard after announcing Canada's new defence policy in Ottawa on Wednesday.
 (Photo: Chris Wattie/Reuters)

 The new spending wasn't included in the March budget.
 The Liberals' five-year projections suggest the overall deficit will drop to $15.3 billion by 2021-2022.
 With this week's announcement, the defence department's budget is forecast to increase by $6.4 billion, from $18.9 billion currently to $25.3 billion in 2021-2022.
 And the department's budget is projected to rise consistently until reaching a peak of $33.4 billion in 2027-2028.